 Q. Why don't my pages map, e.g. user redirected from About Us to Über Uns when switching to German version of website

 A. The multilingual website is a standalone website, each language version doesn't have knowledge of the other, there is no page tree mapping.
 When a user clicks on the alternative language button in the header, they are always redirected to the home page of that language, no matter what page they were currently on.

 Q. Can you provide the translations for us?

 A. No, we do not provide any translation services

 Q. Should the new website be on its own domain, or a subfolder?

-A. We recommend having the website on its own domain if possible, with the TLD country extension to match the language.
-E.g. graylinerome.com (EN) graylinerome.it (IT)
+A. We recommend having the website in a subfolder.
+We also recommend it having its own forwarding domain if possible, with the TLD country extension to match the language, that redirects to this subfolder.

-However, if that's not possible then having it in a subfolder is ok too.
-E.g. graylinerome.com/it
+However, if you can't get a TLD domain, just having it in the subfolder is ok too.

 Q. What if I want to amend a translation I've previously provided